cginiel/practice-in-R/README.md

 # si544
-Si 544, Intro to Statistics and Data Analysis
+SI 544, Intro to Statistics and Data Analysis